 Cute, silly, and suited for apartment life, the Pomsky is a dog who likes to be the center of attention, and with their adorable looks and playful antics, they often get the adoration they crave.

 Their unfortunate start as a designer breed mixed between Siberian Husky and Pomeranian parents hasn’t stopped them from earning popularity with dog lovers.
-Unfortunately, those who rush to buy Pomsky puppies from breeders are often overwhelmed and unprepared for their needs, and dogs of this breed sometimes find themselves left at shelters or with rescue groups.
+Unfortunately, those who rush to buy Pomsky puppies from breeders often find themselves overwhelmed and unprepared for their needs.

-You should always consider adoption first, and there are plenty of organizations that can help you find a Pomsky looking for a forever home if you decide that this is the breed for you.
+Because of that, these mixed breed dogs sometimes end up in the care of shelters or rescues.
+You should always consider adoption first.
+Plenty of groups can help you find Pomskies looking for forever homes if this is the mixed breed for you.

 Pomsky Dog Breed Pictures